eternauta1337/uni-token-distribution/README.md

 Note: The script uses Ethers' default provider, but you can specify your own in a .env file.
 See `.env.sample`.

+If the address list is just a ',', it will check all addresses in the Merkle tree.

 ### Technical overview

 According to an arbitrary set of rules determined by Uniswap, addresses that used the protocol before the distribution date could interact with a TokenDistributor to claim UNI tokens.